 Here’s a news release I’m sent out yesterday (first one for KIRF in over a year, I’m a bit out of practice) about our DC trip and family service project.

 Local Ventura Family Helping Homeless Children in Washington, DC During Inauguration Week

 Ventura, California (January 13, 2009): Ventura residents Mark and Angela Kirwin and their children are headed to DC Friday to work with homeless children—and see President-Elect Obama become President.
 They and their two children will be helping children in need in Washington, DC as another family service project.

-“I can’t think of a better way to celebrate President-Elect Obama’s inauguration than do a hands-on service project while we are in Washington, DC,” Angela Kirwin said after she booked their hotel reservation the day after the elections.
+“I can’t think of a better way to celebrate President-Elect Obama’s inauguration than to do a hands-on service project while we are here in Washington, DC,” Angela Kirwin said after she booked their hotel reservation the day after the elections.
 “It will demonstrate our values for helping others to our children.
 And, we can do this together as a family.”

 On December 17, Obama’s office announced a National Day of Service to be held January 19th, the day before the inauguration and also Martin Luther King Day.
 “Hey, Obama copied us!”
 Angela said jokingly.

-While in DC, the Kirwins will be delivering educational toys, art supplies and furnishings to the Homeless Children’s Playtime Project.
+While in DC, the Kirwins will be delivering educational toys, art supplies, and furnishings to the Homeless Children’s Playtime Project.
 The non-profit serves children in local emergency and transitional homeless shelters by giving them a safe and enriching place to play in the evenings.
-“We just offer a safe place where the kids can really be themselves,” Nicole French said who works with the children at the Homeless Children’s Playtime Project.
+“We just offer a safe place where the kids can really be themselves,” said Nicole French who works with the children at the Homeless Children’s Playtime Project.
 “A lot of times at school people know they’re homeless and they get treated differently.
 This is the one place they can go with their peers and get a lot of love and attention.”